NatureYear can be a great fit for children who:

 We welcome a mix of homeschoolers and children from public and private schools across the State.
 Our typical enrollment has been about 25% homeschoolers and 75% children enrolled in school.

-We aim for a 50/50 balance of male and female students, and also welcome children who identify as non-binary.
-Science and nature are for boys and girls, however our applicant pool is usually as much as 80% male.
-In aiming for gender balance, it is usually necessary to prioritize female applicants in the overall applicant pool.
+We aim for gender balanced groups, including male, female, and non-binary children.
+Science and nature are for all children, however our applicant pool is often as much as 80% male.
+In aiming for gender balance, it is often necessary to prioritize female applicants in the overall applicant pool.

 We create enrollment rosters for each day carefully, aiming to have a good age balance in each group.
 Even in mixed age groups with a wide range of ages, we seek to avoid an outlier student who may not feel that they have a natural peer because the rest of the group is significantly younger or older than they are.